Find The Best Insurance

 Medicare Part D is prescription drug coverage.
 It is provided by Medicare-approved private insurers.

-Premium costs vary by plan, state and income, but the average basic monthly premium for a Medicare Part D plan in 2019 was about $43, according to the Centers for Medicare and Medicaid (CMS).
+Premium costs vary by plan, state and income, but the average basic monthly premium for a Medicare Part D plan in 2020 was about $43, according to data from the CMS compiled by Policygenius.
 High-income Medicare beneficiaries are subject to an income-related monthly adjustment amount (IRMAA), meaning if you make more, you’ll pay more.
 For 2020 plans, the additional costs will be based on your 2018 income.

 Getting Medicare Part D requires enrolling in Original Medicare, so you’ll pay any of those premiums, too.